Water pollution in India: Impact on vulnerable populations

 Disparities in water access and contamination exist greatly in India, most notably along the rural-urban divide.
 For example, while about 90% of the urban population in India has access to safe water, this number decreases to approximately 50% in rural areas.

 For these rural populations, access to safe water decreases significantly for tribal populations as well.
 Only about 20% of Scheduled Tribe households have access to drinking water on their premises, and 33% must travel far distances to receive this water.

-For these households, the quality of water has been deteriorating-- leading to developmental disorders and diseases.
-For example, in the village of Gangnauli, located approximately 180km from the capital city of New Delhi, nearly 1/3 of youth are sick from water contamination.
+For these households, the quality of water has been deteriorating—leading to developmental disorders and diseases.
+For example, in the village of Gangnauli, located approximately 180 km from the capital city of New Delhi, nearly 1/3 of youth are sick from water contamination.
 71 people died from cancer between 2013 and 2018 in this village, and in 2017 the NGT, the environmental court of India, confirmed that the water was the source of the widespread illnesses in the village.
 This village does not have a piped water supply, and rather relies on water from handpumps.
 The water is contaminated from a wide variety of sources, including the industry located in the urban centers nearby, who dump their waste into the tributaries, leading to groundwater contamination.
-In the groundwater here, there were extremely high levels of mercury and lead at 0.115mg/litre and 0.12 mg/litre, respectively.
+In the groundwater here, there were extremely high levels of mercury and lead at 0.115 mg/litre and 0.12 mg/litre, respectively.
 The water crisis is compounded by the lack of public health infrastructure in the region, which is not equipped to deal with an issue of this magnitude.
 Vulnerable populations such as rural and tribal groups in India are significantly more exposed to issues of water contamination due to these issues of lackluster public health services.

 Solutions

 Restoration and conservation

 Water conservation in India is gaining pace.
 The central government started the Namami Gange program in 2014 to clean up the Ganga river.
 The Chennai River Restoration Trust's efforts to clean the Cooum, Adyar rivers in Chennai and civil society efforts spearheaded by organizations like Environmentalist Foundation of India (E.F.I) to clean lakes and ponds in the country are seen as significant development towards water conservation.
+In Coimbatore, Tamil Nadu, Siruthuli was created in 2004 for the restoration of water bodies.
+They have launched a program called Waste Wise, to educate citizens on how to repurpose waste and are designing a system to limit liquid waste from getting into water bodies.

 Nationally, the Ministry of the Environment and Forests launched the National River Conservation Plan to protect rivers from pollution and the National Lake Conservation Program to protect lakes.
 In 2019, the government of India additionally released the Jal Jeevan Mission, which aims to place taps of drinkable water into each rural household by 2024.
 While this initiative is not directly related to water pollution, drinkable water is an important issue in India due to the contamination of water bodies and sources.